Social Security Disability Payment Guide Once You’re Approved

 - Direct Express® debit card.
 Each month, the SSA will deposit funds electronically into your Direct Express account (available on request) and you can use your card (it’s free) as you would any debit card, to pay for purchases or withdraw money from ATMs.
 (There may be ATM fees.)

-Before or after you’re approved for SSD benefits, you’ll need to tell the SSA which of these 3 options you prefer, since (with rare exceptions) they are no longer sending out benefit checks.
+Before or after you’re approved for SSD or SSI benefits, you’ll need to tell the SSA which of these 3 options you prefer, since (with rare exceptions) they are no longer sending out paper benefit checks.

 Are SSD benefit payments taxable?